Open Source Software In Factories

 4. Pro: Increased Flexibility

-Proprietary software products often confine you to specific IT architecture, requiring constant – and costly – upgrades.
-Using open source software in factories, you can mix and match solutions to create an IT infrastructure that's tailored to your own needs.
+Proprietary software products often confine you to specific IT architecture, requiring constant and costly upgrades.
+Using open-source software in factories, you can mix and match solutions to create an IT infrastructure that's tailored to your own needs.
 If you can't find a ready-made solution for your particular specifications, you also have the option of modifying existing programs.

 5. Con: Greater Vulnerability

-Many applications are founded on a common store of open source software library codes, because it's cheaper and faster than starting from scratch.
+Many applications are founded on a common store of open-source software library codes because it's cheaper and faster than starting from scratch.
 However, anyone can use these codes, including hackers, as they're less stringently controlled than commercially produced software.
 Most commercial applications will have some elements of open source code in their structure, however, and many companies won't even know that it's there.
-The OSSRA report highlights the security risks of these commercial codebases, finding that 84% of them had at least one vulnerability in open source code.
+The OSSRA report highlights the security risks of these commercial codebases, finding that 84% of them had at least one vulnerability in open-source code.

 6. Con: Less User-Friendly

-Some open source programs are created according to the developer’s own needs, and may not be as user-friendly as commercial versions.
+Some open-source programs are created according to the developers own needs, and may not be as user-friendly as commercial versions.
 Such software may have a complex user interface which will deter the less tech-savvy amongst us.
 It pays to shop around before choosing any manufacturing ERP or other integrated solution, to find a platform that works for you.

 7. Con: Less Technical Support